Skip to content

 }

-You can also compare branches and cancel proposed runs in queued state pointing to a specific branch using this example policy:
+You can also compare branches and cancel proposed runs in queued state pointing to a specific branch:

 1